StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 As a closing thought, I've always found the way other translations and interpretations deal with the prepositional phrase in verse 16 more than a bit confusing.
 A lot of translators and interpreters follow what would be "normal grammar" and try to force it to go with the accusing/excusing of the human heart and conscience in verse 15.
 I submit that trying to force that leads to all sorts of nonsense.
 Because rather than hearts or consciences accusing or excusing people on the Day of Judgement (what would that even mean, exactly?), on that Great Day of Days:

 -  People who lived lives of sinful unbelief without hearing or knowing of the Law will face the second death (the unbelieving Gentiles of verse 12).
-- People who did hear and know of the Law but tried to work their way into heaven through Law-keeping will be judged---and justly condemned---by the Law (the unbelieving Jews of verse 12; these people are not facing the second death without ever hearing or knowing of the Law like the first group---quite to the contrary, the very reason why these people too will be facing condemnation and the second death is because despite having the mirror of the Law to show them their own need for a savior, they did not care to truly comprehend it or understand it, instead trying to claim a hollow righteousness of their own works).
+- People who did hear and know of the Law but tried to work their way into heaven through Law-keeping will be judged—and justly condemned—by the Law (the unbelieving Jews of verse 12; these people are not facing the second death without ever hearing or knowing of the Law like the first group—quite to the contrary, the very reason why these people too will be facing condemnation and the second death is because despite having the mirror of the Law to show them their own need for a savior, they did not care to truly comprehend it or understand it, instead trying to claim a hollow righteousness of their own works).
-- People who obeyed the Law---whether because they actually had it and truly comprehended what it represented, or instead did not have it but merely obeyed their consciences---will be declared righteous (Jew and Gentile alike; those mentioned in verse 13).
+- People who obeyed the Law—whether because they actually had it and truly comprehended what it represented, or instead did not have it but merely obeyed their consciences—will be declared righteous (Jew and Gentile alike; those mentioned in verse 13).

 In short, the prepositional phrase of verse 16 has nothing to do with verse 15, the verse that immediately precedes it.